Jaguar Land Rover-owner to pick UK over Spain for giant car battery plant

 Government sources conceded that while the two investments will not be announced at the same time, the two projects are linked.

-The Somerset's site access to power, a skilled UK automotive workforce and the British heritage of Jaguar Land Rover's brands are also cited as helping the UK bid.
+The Somerset site's access to power, a skilled UK automotive workforce and the British heritage of Jaguar Land Rover's brands are also cited as helping the UK bid.

 The EU is preparing its own package in response.